The Investment Clock Explained

 What this means for your watchlist

-Look at the top five positions on your board today.
+Look at the top five positions in your portfolio today.
 If the clock says we are entering slowdown, can each business earn through it?
 Free cash flow positive in 2008 and 2020?
 Net debt under three times EBITDA?
 Pricing power independent of GDP?
+And the duration question — what fraction of each position's value sits beyond year seven?
+Names that fail that test are the ones the Fed gets to vote on.
 The names that pass are the ones you size in; the ones that fail are the ones you trim before the regime forces you to.
 That is the clock doing its actual job.